 David Bowie’s Birthplace: 40 Stansfield Road SW9 9RY

 Brixton Music Venues: Brixton has a long history with music.
-The famous venues include the Electric Brixton which is a club and gig venue.
-This was formerly The Fridge and you will find a plaque on the building saying that Soul II Soul first gigged live at The Fridge in 1991.
+The famous venues include the Electric Brixton, which is a club and gig venue.
+This was formerly The Fridge, and you will find a plaque on the building saying that Soul II Soul first gigged live at The Fridge in 1991.
 The 02 Academy Brixton is another music venue with a nightclub and theatre.
 Music venue pubs include The Brixton Windmill and Hootananny Brixton.
-If you’d rather go to the cinema than a gig head for the Ritzy which is a restored 1911 cinema with movie screens, a café, and bar.
+If you’d rather go to the cinema than a gig, head for the Ritzy, which is a restored 1911 cinema with movie screens, a café, and a bar.

 Ten Things To Do In Brixton Information

-This South London district lies in the Borough of Lambeth bordering Camberwell, Stockwell, Streatham, Balham, Herne Hill, and Tulse Hill.
-It’s at the end of the Victoria Line or you can reach this location by Southeastern trains.
-Brixton has a lively vibe so it’s an exciting place to visit.
-A good time to go is at the weekend where you can meet up with friends for a bite to eat at one of the Arcades or Pop Brixton.
+This South London district lies in the Borough of Lambeth, bordering Camberwell, Stockwell, Streatham, Balham, Herne Hill, and Tulse Hill.
+It’s at the end of the Victoria Line, or you can reach this location by Southeastern trains.
+Brixton has a lively vibe, so it’s an exciting place to visit.
+A good time to go is at the weekend when you can meet up with friends for a bite to eat at one of the Arcades or Pop Brixton.
 View more images of the area on my Love Brixton Pinterest Board.
 To find out more about the history o have a look at the Brixton Wikipedia Page.
 Enjoy your visit!